barrucadu/lookwhattheshoggothdraggedin.com/posts/troika-the-manse-of-mazirian.markdown

 ---

-This is a short adventure I wrote for my group's first experience of [glo:troika].
+This is a short adventure I wrote for my group's first experience of Troika.
 Here's the prompt I gave them:

 > Your patron has sent you to a distant sphere, inhabited by Mazirian,
 > a mighty magician.
 None have seen him for centuries, and so he is